-- Architectural Illustration has one idea of quicker turnover times and a little more cheaper.
+- Architectural Illustration has one idea of quicker turnover times and a little cheaper.

 - The 2D Architectural Illustration offers various choices to finish with a few types of paper, drawing, and painting materials.

-We are happy to provide you with free guidance and advice, simply drop us an e-mail or call us.
+We are happy to provide you with free guidance and advice; drop us an e-mail at email@example.com.

 Introduction: The potency of the rendering is clearly understood by architects and clients alike.
-Major architectural practices now commission specialist studios to produce finished renderings of their buildings in order to effectively sell their designs to their clients, while clients also invest in renderings to convince the wider public of their vision for large-scale architectural projects.
-Whereas traditionally the rendering was an architectural drawing enlivened by watercolour washes, contemporary renderings are produced in a wide range of media and formats with the explicit purpose of visualising and exciting.
+Primary architectural practices now commission specialist studios to produce finished renderings of their buildings to sell their designs to their clients effectively.
+Clients also invest in renderings to convince the broader public of their vision for large-scale architectural projects.
+Whereas traditionally, the rendering was an architectural drawing enlivened by watercolor washes, contemporary renderings are produced in a wide range of media and formats with the explicit purpose of visualizing and exciting. ( link )

 Introduction: Focusing on the creative and inventive significance of drawing for architecture, this book by one of its greatest proponents, Peter Cook, is an established classic.
-It exudes Cook’s delight and catholic appetite for the architectural.
+It exudes Cook’s delight and catholic appetite for the architecture. ( link )